-4.4 ON-SITE ASSESSMENT - CONTINUED
+4.3 ON-SITE ASSESSMENT - CONTINUED

-onsibility Task Additional Information 31 Assessment Assessors PEN Findings Team members communicate PEN On-site findings to AC while The AC will determine and communicate the on-site timelines and frequency for debriefing Assessors to obtain assessment PEN findings.
-At larger DI facility assessments this could be multiple times per day. assessments this could be multiple times per day.
-AC will ask Assessors to provide the following for each citation and record the details in the citation recording template: o standard number (if known) compliance assessment category (PEN)detailed observation/objective evidence detailed observation/objective evidence comments (where applicable) comments (where applicable) The AC ensures all citations include sufficient and clear detail in the objective evidence to facilitate CPSA determination of the requirement, EOC, and timeline for EOC.
-The AC will reiterate back to the Assessors the information so that there is not a misunderstanding regarding the potential non-conformance, as well as ensuring there is enough detail given.
-If the Assessor and / or AC is unable to determine the appropriate standard number to reference the citation, ACs are advised to record the other citation details and CPSA will make the 32 AC Conduct pre- determination.
-The AC de-briefs with the entire Assessment Team 32 On-site summation prior to the DI facility summation conference to conference Team determine and summarize key findings for meeting presentation at the summation conference.
-The AC will make particular note of systemic zone / group issues (e.g. document control in multiple DI facility imaging sections)
+Res ponsibility Task Additional Information 30 AC/Assessment team members On-site Assessors communicate PEN findings to AC while on-site PEN Findings The AC will determine and communicate the timelines and frequency for debriefing assessors to obtain assessment PEN findings.
+At larger DI facility assessments this could be multiple times per day.
+AC will ask assessors to provide the following for each citation and record the details in the citation recording template: Standard number (if known) Compliance assessment category (PEN) Detailed observation/objective evidence Comments (where applicable) The AC ensures all citations include sufficient and clear detail in the objective evidence to facilitate the CPSA determination of the requirement, EOC, and timeline for EOC.
+31 AC On-site Conduct presummation conference team meeting the information so that there is not a misunderstanding regarding the potential non-conformance, as well as ensuring there is enough detail given.
+If the assessor and/or AC is unable to determine the appropriate standard number to reference the citation, ACs are advised to record the other citation details and the CPSA will make the determination.
+The AC de-briefs with the entire assessment team prior to the DI facility summation conference to determine and summarize key findings for presentation at the summation conference.
+The AC will make particular note of systemic zone/group issues (e.g. document control in multiple DI facility imaging sections)

-4.4 ON-SITE ASSESSMENT - CONTINUED
+4.3 ON-SITE ASSESSMENT - CONTINUED

-Resp onsibility Task Additional Information 33 AC On-site Conduct a summation conference for the DI facility management and personnel The primary purpose of the summation conference is to highlight the key findings and outline the next steps in the assessment process.
-The AC serves as the primary spokespersons during and personner the summation meeting in order to bring consistency of format and detail to the process.
-In person summation conferences are conducted at each DI facility at the end of the DI facility assessment.
-Summation conference agenda: start by offering positive feedback on any processes or observations, examples and kudos to the facility acknowledgement of DI facility personnel for their cooperation and support of the accreditation process short review of the objectives of the accreditation process Review of commendable findings and practices including any 'E' citations review of significant non-conformances.
-(The purpose of this is to ensure that there are no "significant surprises" in the report when received by the DI facility / zone.) review of purpose and inclusion of interview findings in final reports overview of the next steps in the CPSA accreditation process including timelines for: meeting of the ACDI to review the draft final reportdistribution of final reportDI facility responses and submission of EOC DI facility responses and submission of EOC DI facility questions
+Res ponsibility Task Additional Information 32 AC On-site Conduct a summation conference for the zone/DI facility management and personnel The primary purpose of the summation conference is to highlight the key findings and outline the next steps in the assessment process.
+The AC serves as the primary personner spokespersons during the summation meeting in order to bring consistency of format and detail to the process.
+In person summation conferences are conducted at the DI facility at the end of the DI facility assessment.
+Summation conference agenda: Start by offering positive feedback on any processes or observations, examples and kudos to the facility Acknowledgement of DI facility personnel for their cooperation and support of the accreditation process Short review of the objectives of the accreditation process Review of commendable findings and practices including any 'E' citations Review of significant non-conformances.
+(The purpose of this is to ensure that there are no "significant surprises" in the report when received by the DI facility.)
+Review of purpose and inclusion of interview findings in final reports Overview of the next steps in the CPSA accreditation process including timelines for: meeting of the ACDI to review the draft final report distribution of final report DI facility responses and submission of EOC DI facility questions

-4.5 POST-ASSESSMENT
+4.4 POST-ASSESSMENT